colinlieberman/Smooth-Sailing/README.md

 Smooth Sailing plugin for X-Plane 9

-This project is an X-plane plugin by <a href="http://www.cactusflower.org">Colin Lieberman</a> for making some convenient changes to time and weather.
+This project is an X-plane plugin by [Colin Lieberman](http://www.cactusflower.org) for making some convenient changes to time and weather.

 It's inspired by, and similar to, these two excellent projects: